mims-harvard/ProCyon/examples/paper_analyses/external_llm_eval/README.md

 # External LLM evaluation
 This directory contains the scripts necessary to recreate our experiments comparing ProCyon model phenotype generation to vanilla LLMs.
-These results are largely those presented in Figures 4C and 4D in our manuscript.
-Note that automated reference-based metrics, as shown in the lower facet of Figure 4B, can be generated for ProCyon models using the evaluation framework described [here](https://github.com/mims-harvard/ProCyon/tree/main/procyon/evaluate).
+These results are largely those presented in Figures 4B, C, D in our manuscript.
+These results can be broadly divided into two categories:
+- LLM-based ranking, referred to as an [LLM-as-a-Judge approach](https://arxiv.org/abs/2306.05685)
+- reference-based metrics calculated directly against reference phenotypes (e.g. BERTScore, ROUGE, BLEU) The steps to reproduce both comparison methods are described below.

+## LLM-as-a-Judge
+Our LLM-as-a-Judge workflow
-Our workflow for comparing to external LLMs is based on an [LLM-as-a-Judge approach](https://arxiv.org/abs/2306.05685) which aims to approximate the nuances of human evaluation while being more scalable due to using an LLM to rank outputs instead of a human.
+aims to approximate the nuances of human evaluation while being more scalable due to using an LLM to rank outputs instead of a human.
 Our approach is based on pairwise comparisons: the LLM judge is presented with two phenotype texts and is asked to select which better captures a provided set of reference annotations, or to output a tie if both seem equally good or bad.